Carnales/eCommunity/README.md

 ## Fun Facts
 * We wrote it with full backend support through python and django, and front end with html/css/js
-* You can the quantity of items in the cart as well!
+* You can change the quantity of items in the cart as well!

 ## Guide